18F/uswds-jekyll/pages/signup.md

 ## Non-ARS Employees

-Non-ARS employees require an ARS employee sponsor to obtain a SCINet account.
+Non-ARS Employees require an ARS employee sponsor to obtain a SCINet account.
 Please contact your sponsor and request that they complete a form on your behalf on the ARS Sharepoint site (eAuthentication required).

 Note: if you aren't technically an ARS employee but work for ARS and have a usda.gov email address, do not use the non-ARS Employee link below.
 Please use the link above for ARS Employees.